 To enter Sound on Sound mode, select Single tape head Mode C. When you enter Sound on Sound mode, the machine is already recording, just like a real tape echo machine.
 El Capistan Sound on Sound mode is like having a tape-based looper inside a pedal.

 You can instantly “splice” your own custom tape length in real-time.
 Press Tap once to set your splice ‘in’ point, and press Tap again to set your splice ‘out’ point.
 You can do this as you play or after you’ve recorded material to the loop.
 Pressing Tap a third time completely erases the tape and resets back to the original loop length.

 El Capistan gives you the choice of two tape speeds.
-Turn the Time knob to the left of 12:00 for normal speed, turn it to the right for double speed.
+Turn the Time knob to the righ of 12:00 for normal speed, turn it to the left for double speed.
 You get 20 seconds of looping time in normal speed, and 10 seconds in double speed.
 Like an actual tape machine, double speed gives you a higher fidelity recording.

 The Single Tape Head machine consists of three different modes, A, B, and C (with C being Sound on Sound mode).
 Each of these modes are essentially one machine with three different settings.
 Each mode shares the same tape loop, and like a tape echo machine, the tape is a fixed length.
 When you enter Sound on Sound mode from modes A or B, the machine is already recording, and will play back anything previously recorded to the tape loop in modes A or B. So, if you had been playing a cool drone part in mode A or B, you can enter mode C and have that part available to loop over and add other parts.

 The Sound on Sound mode acts just like an Echoplex-style tape loop.
 Each pass of the loop is played back and then re-recorded to the tape.
 This will cause regenerative tape saturation and audio degradation with each loop cycle.
 You have total control over this severity of the audio degradation using the tape/tone controls.